 Despite popular belief, Native peoples did not simply disappear from colonial New England as the ...

-Reuchlin's keen interest in Jewish mysticism resulted in the publication of De arte cabalistica i...
+Reuchlin's keen interest in Jewish mysticism resulted in the original publication of this work in...

 Translating Past to Present summons interpreters from the margins of history to understand the ro...